Would your family be ready to evacuate if necessary?

 Kids’ shoes on

-Turn on movie for kids IN VAN (on iPad)
+Turn on a movie for kids IN VAN (on iPad)

-Jackets and winter gear in van (if winter time)
+Jackets and winter gear in a van (if winter time)

-Grab and go binder, my purse, Nathan’s wallet, keys, cell phones, and chargers in van
+Grab and go binder, my purse, Nathan’s wallet, keys, cell phones, and chargers in a van

-Quick Meals and extra snack food in van
+Quick Meals and extra snack food in the van

-Cooler filled with milk, cheese, fresh fruit and frozen water in van
+A cooler filled with milk, cheese, fresh fruit and frozen water in the van

-Kids’ pillows, blankies, and stuffed animals in van
+Kids’ pillows, blankies, and stuffed animals in the van

 Toys, coloring books, games, and crayons in van